 I hope your baby's skin improves soon.
 We still battle rough, dry patches in the winter.
 But it's getting better!
 Best of luck!

 DS#3 went throught the same thing.
 I was getting so frustrated with it, that I was about ready to take him to a pediatric dermatologist.
 Our dr ordered us a prescription Eucerin compound that helped some, then triamcinolone cream which really helped.
 What made the biggest difference, though, was when he was diagnosed with allergies to cats--the pediatric allergist was amazed that his numbers for cat dander were so high considering he was only 7 months old when initially tested--and eggs.
 Since we have exiled the cat outside and eliminated all egg sources from his diet and mine (I'm breastfeeding), his eczema has pretty much cleared up.
-He still has a few stubborn patches, but the triamcinolone takes care of those in a few days.
-The child does have to be at least 6 months old to do the blood test for allergies, and, in my experience, doctors are reluctant to order it unless there has been a definite reaction.

 As far as washing him, as others have said, be careful not to overwash.
 Young babies don't get that dirty on a daily basis, and a daily bath generally isn't needed.
 We are currently using Dove Sensitive, the kind that is supposed to be free of everything.
 For general lotion, we are currently using Vanicream, again, free of everything.